Teach The World

 Such is the New Seekers popularity at this point in their career that Polydor Records re-release the group's last album for Philips.
 In June Beautiful People reappears in the shops with the title Never Ending Song Of Love (Polydor 2383 126).
 Meanwhile the New Seekers are voted the world's top vocal group by readers of Record Mirror and also receive a Carl-Alan award from the Duke and Duchess of Kent.

-Lyn, Eve, Peter, Paul & Marty spend most of the year travelling back and forth between the UK and the States.
-Part of the Summer is spent in the USA recording a five week TV series called WOW.
-Then it's back to Blighty for a cabaret tour of the north and a three week residence at the Talk Of The Town.
-Before returning to the States again, they squeeze in a concert tour of Germany, including sell-out dates in Frankfurt, Hamburg, Kiel and Munich.
+During the Summer the New Seekers also cram in a cabaret tour of the north of England and a three week residence at the Talk Of The Town.
+Before returning to the States again, they squeeze in a short concert tour of Germany, including sell-out dates in Frankfurt, Hamburg, Kiel and Munich.

 A new single, Circles (Polydor 2058 242), enters the UK chart on 10th June.
 The song is credited to the pen of Harry Chapin, a singer-songwriter from the USA, who would go on to have hits under his own name in 1974 with W.O.L.D. and Cats In The Cradle (US number 1).
 Circles gets to number 4 in the UK and spends 16 weeks on the singles chart.